Crimsonblock/aneirin/readme.md

 ## How to run the project
 There are two ways to use Aneirin:
 - Using the container application
-- Running it from the source (see later section)
+- Running it from the source

 ### Run Aneirin from source